 We believe agricultural education students should have the maximum opportunity to grow and succeed, leaving high school as prepared as is possible for the world ahead.
-That's why we believe in enhancing the curriculum, the opportunities and the tools available in agricultural education classrooms through the Learning by Doing Grants.
-There are three types of grants available through the Learning By Doing Grant program: grants for students to develop their Supervised Agriculture Experience, grants for FFA chapters to provide classroom materials that further agricultural instruction or fund comunity service projects and grants for agriculture teachers for professional development or teaching materials.
+That's why we believe in enhancing the curriculum, the opportunities, and the tools available in agricultural education classrooms through the Learning by Doing Grants.
+There are three types of grants available through the Learning By Doing Grant program: grants for students to develop their Supervised Agricultural Experience, grants for FFA chapters to provide classroom materials that further agricultural instruction or fund community service projects, and grants for agriculture teachers for professional development or teaching materials.

-The Foundation has awarded $66,327.10 to support agriculture education through this grant program over the last 5 years.
-With the support of Pioneer Seeds, Farm and Home Foundation of Lancaster, Ag Choice and MidAtlantic Farm Credit, Lancaster Ag Council, Bell & Evans, Farm Credit Foundation for Agricultural Advancement, and concessions sales at Ag Progress Days and PA Farm Show, the Pennsylvania FFA Foundation was very excited to award $12,000 in 2019, to Learning By Doing Grant winners.
+The Foundation has awarded $96,327.10 to support agriculture education through this grant program over the last 6 years.
+With the support of Pioneer Seeds, Farm and Home Foundation of Lancaster, Ag Choice and MidAtlantic Farm Credit, Lancaster Ag Council, Bell & Evans, Farm Credit Foundation for Agricultural Advancement, and concessions sales at Ag Progress Days and PA Farm Show, the Pennsylvania FFA Foundation was very excited to award $30,000 in 2020, to Learning By Doing Grant winners.
 This is an increase of $18,000 from grants awarded in 2019.

-In 2020, we received 125 grant applications; this is three times the number of applications we recieved in previous years.
-Local FFA Chapters are in need of financial support due to the effects of COVID-19.
+In 2020, we received 125 grant applications; this is three times the number of applications we received in previous years.

 Recognition: FFA Summer Convention

 Supervised Agricultural Experience - Sheep Jugs, Adding a Barrier of Protection

 Supervised Agricultural Experience - Beef Nutrition and Handling

 Chapter Grant - Fort Cherry School District Tree Identification Project

 Agriculture Teacher Grant - Pequea Valley Bird Biodiversity Project